-For more details see the HTML Sitemap for Magento 2 extension page.
+For more details see how the HTML Sitemap for Magento 2 extension works.

 Create a handy HTML sitemap just in a couple of clicks.
 Add multiple links like products, categories, CMS-pages as well as any additional links to make the sitemap as detailed as it can be.
 Include and exclude particular pages from the sitemap and easily customize the layout of each sitemap block.
 Normally, HTML Sitemap accessible at example.com/sitemap.html

 Title - Specify the title for your HTML Site Map.
 The title will be displayed on the sitemap page.

 Meta Description - Meta description is essential for Google to understand what the page is about.